-Tom is currently supervising three PhD candidates.
-He welcomes candidates interested in constitutional law and theory.
+Tom works in the areas of constitutional law and theory, with an emphasis on judges, judging and the judicial power.
+He is currently supervising three PhD candidates, and welcomes candidates interested in constitutional law and theory.